lubagloukhov/lubagloukhov.github.com/_posts/2014-10-25-evolution-of-constantly-varied.md

 	i+=1
 ~~~

 For each date/WOD, whether or not a movement occurs was flagged.
-This was captures in a dictionary logging the date that each word (movement) appears for a given list of 113 movements (& named wods like Nasty Girls).
+This was captured in a dictionary logging the date that each word (movement) appears for a given list of 113 movements (& named wods like Nasty Girls).

 ~~~ python
 d2 = dict((datetime.strptime(k, '%B %d, %Y'), v) for k, v in wodDict.items())